-(10 be completed an univer is under the age of .
-10) State of County of l, being the parent and/ or legal guardian of hereby consent To permit to enter and participate in the derby being held at Cass County Fair Grounds and tha t said minor is under the lega I age of this state. an d that I hereby agree to indemnify and hold the Cass County Fair, its el lected officials, officers, board d members, employe es, agents, and volunteers from and against all claims, including any cla imed litigation expense, court t costs, attorney fees, arising out of the CASS COUNTY FAIR STREET LEGAL PULLS said use of of described property and per formance and to inde emnify and hold Cass County Fair harmless against an judgement. l Parent of Guardia n of shall comply with all laws the United Parent and or Leg Guardian worn to this day of Driver over 18 Yr State of County of I hereby agrees to indemnify and hold the Cass es, agents, and volunteers from and against all claims, arising out of the CASS COUNTY FAIR STREET LEGAL PULLS Said use o of described property and per emnify and hold harmless against any judgement.
-Ill laws of the United States of America and the State with all ordinances of Cass C aid property in violation there of Cassopolis in its use and will not permit anything Driver - Date
+(To be completed if d river is under the age of 18) State of County of l, be ing the parent and/ o or legal guardian of hereby consent To permit to en ter and participate in the derby being held at Cass County Fair Grounds and that said d minor is under the legal ag e of this state. and th nat I hereby agree to indemnify and hold the Cass County Fair, its electe d officials, officers, board m embers, employees, agents, and volunteers from and against all claims, including any claimed litigation expense, court co sts, attorney fees, ari sing out of the CASS COUNTY FAIR STREET LEGAL PULLS said use of dea scribed property and perfor mance and to indemi nify and hold Cass County Fair harmless against any judgement. l Parent of Guardian of shall comply with all laws the United States of America and I the State of Michigan, and with all ordinances of f Cass County and the Village of Cassopolis in its use and will not perm it anything to be done on sa aid property in violati on thereof.
+Parent and or Legal Guardian Subscribed and sworn n to this day of Notary Public My Commission Expires Driver over 18 Yrs.
+County of hereby agrees to indemnify and hold the Cass County Eair its electe d officials officers board m embers employees agents, and volunteers from and against all claims, sing out of the CASS COUNTY FAIR STREET LEGAL - nify and hold harmless against any judgement. aws of the United States of America and the State Cassopolis in its use and will not permit anything roperty in violation thereof cassopons in its use and win not permit drything Date www.tntderby.com